bshoshany/thread-pool/README.md

 * Clang 11.0.0 on Windows 10 build 19042.746 and Ubuntu 20.04.1 LTS.
 * MSVC v14.28.29333 on Windows 10 build 19042.746.

 As this library requires C++17 features, the code must be compiled with C++17 support.
 For GCC and Clang, use the `-std=c++17` flag.
 For MSVC, use `/std:c++17`.
-Additionally, on Linux, you may need to pass `-pthread` to GCC and Clang to enable the POSIX threads library.
+On Linux, you may need to pass `-pthread` to GCC and Clang to enable the POSIX threads library.

 <a id="markdown-version-history" name="version-history"></a>
 ## Version history

+* Version 1.1 (2021-04-24)
+    * Cosmetic changes only.
+Fixed a typo in the Doxygen comments and added a link to the GitHub repository.
 * Version 1.0 (2021-01-15)
     * Initial release.